Resource Grid

 - addNoise(**kwargs)

-Adds Additive White Gaussian Noise (AWGN) to this resource grid based on the given noise properties.
-The noisy grid is then returned in a new
+Adds Additive White Gaussian Noise (AWGN) to this resource grid based on the specified noise properties.
+The noisy grid is returned as a new

-property of the returned grid contains the variance of the noise applied by this function.- Parameters:
+Gridobject.
+ThenoiseVarproperty of the returned grid contains the variance of the noise applied by this function.If you already have a noise signal in a NumPy array, you can use the

 kwargs (dict) –

-it is added directly to the grid.
-In this case all other parameters are ignored.- noiseStd:
+Gridobject containing the noise values.
+Ifnoiseis provided, it is added directly to the grid and all other parameters are ignored.- noiseStd:

 The standard deviation of the noise.
-An AWGN complex noise signal is generated with zero-mean and the specified standard deviation.
+AWGN complex noise is generated with zero mean and the specified standard deviation.
 If

 The variance of the noise.
-An AWGN complex noise signal is generated with zero-mean and the specified variance.
+AWGN complex noise is generated with zero mean and the specified variance.
 If

-If provided, it is used as the random generator for the AWGN generation.
-Otherwise, if this is not specified, NeoRadium’s global random generator is used.
+If provided, this random generator is used for AWGN generation.
+Otherwise, NeoRadium’s global random generator is used.

 - Returns: